dc-js/dc.js/web/docs/api-latest.md

 #### coordinateGridMixin.xUnits([xUnits]) ⇒ <code>function</code> \| [<code>coordinateGridMixin</code>](#dc.coordinateGridMixin)
 Set or get the xUnits function.
-The coordinate grid chart uses the xUnits function to calculate the number of data projections on x axis such as the number of bars for a bar chart or the number of dots for a line chart.
-This function is expected to return a Javascript array of all data points on x axis, or the number of points on the axis. [d3 time range functions d3.timeDays, d3.timeMonths, and d3.timeYears](https://github.com/d3/d3-time/blob/master/README.md#intervals) are all valid xUnits function. dc.js also provides a few units function, see the [Units Namespace](#dc.units) for a list of built-in units functions.
+The coordinate grid chart uses the xUnits function to calculate the number of data projections on the x axis such as the number of bars for a bar chart or the number of dots for a line chart.

+This function is expected to return a Javascript array of all data points on the x axis, or the number of points on the axis. d3 time range functions [d3.timeDays, d3.timeMonths, and d3.timeYears](https://github.com/d3/d3-time/blob/master/README.md#intervals) are all valid xUnits functions.

+dc.js also provides a few units function, see the [Units Namespace](#dc.units) for a list of built-in units functions.

+Note that as of dc.js 3.0, `dc.units.ordinal` is not a real function, because it is not possible to define this function compliant with the d3 range functions.
+It was already a magic value which caused charts to behave differently, and now it is completely so.

 **Kind**: instance method of [<code>coordinateGridMixin</code>](#dc.coordinateGridMixin)
-**Todo**

-- [ ] Add docs for utilities

 | Param | Type | Default |
 | --- | --- | --- |